ambiance/research/README.md

-# research
+# Research and Documentation
-Dedicated repository for research and product documentation
+Dedicated repository for research and product documentation.

+Please visit our Wiki for further information on the project. :smile: